gurditsingh/hydeout/_posts/test.md

 ## Functions as a Data Type

 The functions in Scala are treated equally to typical data types like integers or strings.
 Moreover, a function can be assigned to a variable or value, and then passed around like a typical parameter.

+Let’s assume that we want a functions that calculates the power of an arbitrary number.
 ```scala
     // Bring a value to the power of two using lambdas function
     val powOfTwoFun1 = (x:Int) => x * x